-little twist.
-Despite the weather being unsettled, we embarked on a three hour bike tour around the city of London with national competition, where schools from all across the UK Ola, an amazing tour guide from 'Notting Hill Bike Tours'.
+The following day, we relaxed and went sightseeing - with a little twist.
+Despite the weather being unsettled, we embarked on a three hour bike tour around the city of London with Ola, an amazing tour guide from 'Notting Hill Bike Tours'.
 Ola explained the history of some of the great London architecture as well as including fun trivia about the great Swedish bands who played in the Royal Albert Hall.
 We had some tea and biscuits in the lashing London rain and got to experience London from a completely different perspective.